junglewill/Click-through-rate-prediction/README.md

   1. Experimented with other forms of encoding the categorical predictors, such as K-fold target encoding and sklearn’s FeatureHasher.
   2. Deep Learning models: MLP, existing neural networks libraries (deepctr and deeptables)

+For more information please check our final report: